lightningWhite/WeatherAndEMFSensingStation/readme.md

 to millibars.
 Then find the difference between the weather agency's reading and that which is reported by the sensor and add or subtract that difference as needed from the reading.

+TODO: List the pin connections

+### wind.py

+TODO: List the pin connections

+Pin 3 on the RJ11 connector to ground
+Pin 4 on the RJ11 connector to pin 5 (BCM pin 5)